 Our strategic objective is to ensure that the relevant markets function well and our operational objectives are to:

-- Protect consumers – we secure an appropriate degree of protection for consumers.
+- protect consumers – we secure an appropriate degree of protection for consumers

-- Protect financial markets – we protect and enhance the integrity of the UK financial system.
+- protect financial markets – we protect and enhance the integrity of the UK financial system

-- Promote competition – we promote effective competition in the interests of consumers.
+- promote competition – we promote effective competition in the interests of consumers

-We are an independent public body funded entirely by the firms that we regulate, by charging them fees.
+We are an independent public body funded entirely by the firms we regulate, by charging them fees.
 We are accountable to the Treasury, which is responsible for the UK’s financial system, and to Parliament.

 Our work and purpose is defined by the Financial Services and Markets Act 2000 (FSMA).
 We work with consumer groups, trade associations and professional bodies, domestic regulators, EU legislators and a wide range of other stakeholders.
-With this extensive remit, we use a proportionate approach to regulation, prioritising the areas and firms which pose a higher risk to our objectives.
+With this extensive remit, we use a proportionate approach to regulation, prioritising the areas and firms that pose a higher risk to our objectives.